 - First, call your Association Representative.
 Depending on the Local, that person may be a Worksite Representative, the Association President, or a Labor Relations Consultant.
-Your Association Representative can provide advice and help you obtain legal representation under various Association programs. - Don't talk to school administrators or law enforcement officers.
+Your Association Representative can provide advice and help you obtain legal representation under various Association programs. - Don't talk to school administrators or law enforcement officers before you have consulted with your Union representative and/or attorney.
 Even innocent statements can be misconstrued and misused.
 The decision whether to meet with these officials and what, if anything, to say to them should be made only after consulting with your legal and/or other Association Representative.
 In most circumstances, your Representative should accompany you to any meeting. - Don't sign anything.
 It goes without saying that this will be an enormously stressful time, and you should not make any decision about signing a statement or other document without first discussing it with your Representative. - Don't talk to the media unless and until you and your Representative decide that it is in your best interest to do so. - Don't resign from your job.
 No matter how bad things look, resigning will not help, and it may be interpreted as an admission of guilt.
 You should not consider this option until you have consulted with your Representative.